|Corda Network trust root||Document history|

 5.6 Key Changeover

-The Corda Network Subordinate CAs and the Corda Network Doorman CA will only be rotated in extremis.
-Changeover of intermediate certificates will involve a re-enactment of the initial key generation ceremony, in which the Corda Network Foundation’s root key will be required to sign the Subordinate CA’s Certificate Signing Requests.
+The Corda Network Subordinate CA and the Corda Network Doorman CA will only be re-keyed in extreme circumstances.
+Changeover of keys for intermediate certificates will involve a re-enactment of the initial key generation ceremony, in which the Trust Root key will be required to sign the Subordinate CA’s CSR.

 Changeover of Network Participant keys can be accomplished by the same procedure as was originally used to provide the operational certificate.